hans-econ/hans-econ.github.io/source/examples/KS_JEDC10/ks.md

 We use the parameterization from [Den Haan, Judd and Juillard (2010): Computational suite of models with heterogeneous agents: Incomplete markets and aggregate uncertainty](https://www.sciencedirect.com/science/article/pii/S0165188909001286).
 We also follow the notation in the paper.

+HANS implements an optimization-based value function iteration approach to the individual problem.
+The current individual problem can also be solved by solving Euler equations with complementarity slackness conditions (see the [GDSGE example](https://www.gdsge.com/example/KS1998/KS1998.html)) or the endogenous grid method (see the implementation by the [Sequence Space Jacobian toolbox](https://github.com/shade-econ/sequence-jacobian)).

 ## The Model

 Households are heterogeneous in their employment status $e\in\{0,1\}$ and capital holding $a \in R^+$.
 They solve the following Bellman equation: